 University officials cited multiple factors for the increase in crime reports, including a continued focus on educating the campus community on where to make a report in an...

 The Federal Emergency Management Agency (FEMA) and the Federal Communications Commission (FCC) will conduct a nationwide test on the backup date of October 3 (10/3) because of response efforts to Hurricane Florence.
 During this time, wireless emergency alerts (WEA) compatible cell phones will receive a test message.
 This is not a Buckeye Alert, but many students, faculty and staff will receive the test message.
 It will have a header that reads "Presidential Alert" and text that says: “THIS IS A TEST of the National Wireless Emergency Alert System.
 No action is needed.”

-On Monday, May 14, a planned fire training exercise will occur at the former flower shop located at Kenny Road and Preston Avenue, just north of Lane Avenue.
+On Monday, October 1, a planned fire training exercise will occur near the former flower shop located at Kenny Road and Preston Avenue, just north of Lane Avenue.
+The Clinton Township Fire Department and other safety personnel will be on-site to perform the controlled burn training fire throughout the day.
 Safety is our top priority.
-The Clinton Township Fire Department and other safety personnel will be on-site to perform the controlled burn training fire throughout the day.
 Please anticipate heavy smoke coming from the area as well as possible lane closures, with two-way traffic maintained, along Kenny Road.